noirbizarre/bumpr/README.rst

 .. image:: https://pypip.in/d/bumpr/badge.png
     :target: https://crate.io/packages/bumpr

-Bump'R is a version bumper and a python package releaser.
+Bump'R is a version bumper and releaser allowing in a single command:
-In a single command, it allows you:

 - Clean-up release artifact
 - Bump version and tag it
-- Build a source distrbution and upload on PyPI
+- Build a source distribution and upload on PyPI
 - Update version for a new development cycle

 Bump'R intend to be customizable with the following features: